genomicsclass/book/pages/confidence_intervals.md

 <a name="interval"></a>

-### Defining The Interval
+#### Defining The Interval

 A 95% confidence interval (we can use percentages other than 95%) is a random interval with a 95% probability of falling on the parameter we are estimating.
-Note that, saying 95% of random intervals will fall on the true value (our definition above) is *not the same* as saying there is a 95% chance that the true value falls in our interval.
+Keep in mind that saying 95% of random intervals will fall on the true value (our definition above) is *not the same* as saying there is a 95% chance that the true value falls in our interval.
 To construct it, we note that the CLT tells us that